shoeffner/mthesis/src/gaze_library.md

 # Gaze -- A gaze tracking library

-Gaze is a software library to perform gaze tracking in relaxed laboratory conditions. *Relaxed* laboratory conditions means that, unlike for other eye tracking solutions, no special setup is needed.
+Gaze is the software library developed during this thesis.
+It is supposed to perform gaze tracking in relaxed laboratory conditions. *Relaxed* laboratory conditions means that, unlike for other eye tracking solutions, no special setup or calibration is needed.
 Gaze works with normal lighting conditions and just a laptop with an attached webcam in front of the participant.
 It was programmed with many best practices for +FOSS in mind and tries to provide a transparent +API to track user gaze using a common webcam.

+This chapter gives an overview over the library and its features and provides detailed instructions on how to build and use it.
+The level of detail for the instructions is very high to also give people without a strong background in software development enough information to compile and run it.
+Because Gaze is +FOSS, this should enable many interested researchers to reproduce the results presented in @chap:results-evaluations-and-comparisons.
+Or they can try out other methods by using their own configurations and implementations, leveraging Gaze's modular architecture and extendability.

 ## Features of Gaze